echeran/smile-of-murugan/webbook/chapter11.md

 in a divine chariot, meets her on a mountain and they are received into heaven.

-A temple to Kaṇṇaki is built in Vaňci, the Chera capital.
+A temple to Kaṇṇaki is built in Vañci, the Chera capital.
 Ceṅkuṭṭuvaṉ, the powerful *Cēral* king, has the stone for carving her image brought down all the way from the Himalayas on the shoulders and heads of conquered arya kings.
 Kaṇṇaki comes back